kyshu11027/financial-chatbot/README.md

 - Integrating LLM APIs in a scalable architecture.
 - Handling real-time streaming to clients using SSE.
 - Balancing architectural trade-offs between simplicity, scalability, and maintainability.
+- How to manage webhooks from third party APIs.
+- Cost associated with hosting applications and managed services is high and must be put into strong consideration.